Ronald Pettersson

-Erik Ronald "Sura-Pelle" Pettersson (16 April 1935 – 6 March 2010) was a Swedish ice hockey player.
+Erik Ronald Pettersson (16 April 1935 – 6 March 2010) was a Swedish ice hockey player.
 He played 252 international games for Sweden between 1955 and 1967, including thirteen World Championships and three Olympic Games.
 Between 1951 and 1967 Pettersson played for Surahammars IF, Södertälje SK and Västra Frölunda IF.
 He won the Swedish championship twice, in 1956 with Södertälje and in 1965 with Västra Frölunda.
 He won Guldpucken in 1959–60 as the most valuable player in Swedish Championship playoffs.

 After suffering a career-ending injury in 1967, Pettersson took on the role as head coach for the Swedish national junior team from 1968 to 1974, the Swedish national senior team from 1974 to 1976, and the Norwegian national men's team from 1978 to 1981.
 He was inducted into the IIHF Hall of Fame in 2004, and his jersey #14 was retired by Västra Frölunda in 2002.

 Early life

 Pettersson was born in Surahammar, a rural industrial town where the name Ronald was unusual, thus the locals nicknamed him Collman, after the famous actor Ronald Colman.
 Pettersson was a natural athletic talent, in his youth he played tennis and table tennis with good results.
 He started playing bandy as a goalkeeper since his skating was of poor quality, as he developed his skating ability he moved to the outfield.
 He played his first ice hockey game with Surahammars IF's senior team in an exhibition game against Avesta BK during the autumn of 1952.